GetToThe-Cloud/documenter-azure-landingzone/README.md

 - **Azure Policy**: Definitions (custom + built-in), initiatives, and assignments
 - **RBAC**: Complete role assignment mapping with principal details
 - **Networking**:
-  - Virtual Networks with subnets and address spaces
+  - Virtual Networks and flat subnet inventory with address prefixes, service endpoints, delegations, route tables, and NSGs
+  - Route tables with user-defined routes, next hops, BGP propagation, and associated subnets
   - VNet Peerings with connectivity status and traffic settings
-  - Virtual WANs with hub configurations
+  - Virtual WANs and Virtual Hubs with hub-to-VNet connections and routing state
   - VPN Gateways with SKUs, BGP, and active-active settings
   - ExpressRoute Circuits with bandwidth and provider details
   - Azure Firewalls with tier and threat intelligence modes
   - Firewall Policies with rule collection statistics and IDS/IPS
-  - Network Security Groups with rule counts, **associated subnets and NICs**
+  - Network Security Groups with complete custom/default rules and **associated subnets and NICs**
   - Private DNS Zones with **VNet links and record sets**
   - Private Endpoints with **connected PaaS resources, subnet placement, and private IPs**
 - **Compute**: Virtual Machines with power states and network details